Manipulation TacticsMarch 22, 2026 · 6 min read

 Why It's So Effective

 Self-doubt.
-Especially in relationships where gaslighting is already present, the attack on your credibility seeds the self-doubt that was already being cultivated.
-Maybe you are being dramatic.
-Maybe your memory is unreliable.
-Maybe you are the problem.
+If gaslighting was already in the mix, the attack on your credibility lands on ground that's been prepared for months.
+Maybe you are dramatic.
+Maybe your memory is off.
+Maybe you're the problem.

 What DARVO Looks Like in Practice